 Another possible source of magic is love.
 When you’re in love the world seems a better place and every day feels like Christmas Eve.
 It’s as though you were on the cusp of finally discovering what life is for and why you’re here.
 The problem is that it never lasts.
 Also, as you get older, you fall in love less and less.
 Still, at least you might find some temporary magic if you manage to fall in love once in a while.

 Some people find travel magical.
 I travelled a little when I was younger but not any more, at least not for pleasure.
-Now all I see are shiny airport lounges, long waits while watching people who seem to have a compulsion to but something, anything.
+Now all I see are shiny airport lounges, long waits while watching people who seem to have a compulsion to buy something, anything.
 Also nowadays I feel about flying as Samuel Johnson felt about sea travel: like being in prison but with the added danger of drowning.
-A person in exotic clothing is no longer a fascinating example of the world’s rich diversity to me but instead a likely immigrant or refugee.
+To me a person in exotic clothing is no longer a fascinating example of the world’s rich tapestry but a prospective migrant to multicultural, welfare state Britain.
 Or the person most likely to go berserk at 29,000 feet.

 And even when I was young travel wasn’t always that great.
 When I was 19 I set out with the intention of walking around Britain for 6 months.
 After 6 weeks of being rained on (I went from October to December) I just wanted to go home.
 Six weeks of travelling alone had rendered the prospect of seeing one more town, one more hotel room and a few new strangers cold and unappealing.
 It seemed to me then that there was more warmth and interest at home.